mattConn/octopress/source/about/index.markdown

 I’m a software developer with a BS in Communications from The College of Staten Island, currently pursuing a joint BS in Computer Science and Mathematics at the same college.
 Previously, I worked as a web developer for The Charles NYC.

-I enjoy programming in C/C++, JavaScript, and more recently, Python and Julia.
+I enjoy programming in C/C++, JavaScript, Python and Julia.

 This website serves mainly as a blog where I write about projects I've been working on and anything interesting I might discover during development.